multani/gcp-changelog/content/google-distributed-cloud-connected/index.md

 ### Announcement

 This is a minor release of Google Distributed Cloud connected (version 1.11.0).
+Google Distributed Cloud software updates roll out gradually across regions.
+The latest version might not be immediately available on your Google Distributed Cloud connected deployment.

 ### Feature